Last updated: 20 August 2019

 14.5.2.
 Use by the Company of any Customer Data or Customer or Client provided item, in particular storage or publication on the Internet of any Illegal Content; or

 14.5.3.
-Any access to or use of the Services by an Authorised User, a Client or a third party;
+Any access to or use of the Services by an Authorized User, a Client or a third party;

 14.5.4.
-Breaches of data protection law or regulations or the terms of the DPA by the Customer, an Authorised User or a Client; and
+Breaches of data protection law or regulations or the terms of the DPA by the Customer, an Authorized User or a Client; and

 14.5.5.
-Any breach of the terms of this Agreement by an Authorised User or a Client;
+Any breach of the terms of this Agreement by an Authorized User or a Client;

 and the Company shall be entitled to take reasonable measures in order to prevent Illegal Content from being published on the Internet or breaches of third party rights from continuing.